 • Every 10 degree reduction results in a 3 to 5 percent reduction in CO2 emissions.

-• If 20 million homes reduced their hot water heaters by 10 degrees, $1.18 billion would be saved annually nationwide and 14.6 billion pounds of CO2 would be saved, the equivalent of 1.2 million cars emissions.
+• If 20 million homes reduced their hot water heaters by 10 degrees, resulting energy savings would be $1.18 billion/yr. nationwide and 14.6 billion pounds of CO2 would be saved, the equivalent of 1.2 million cars emissions.

 What if everyone installed low flow water fixtures?